codepks/LearningReniWahs/README.md

 In this line, the macro __GetNextFlowBYTE__ is invoked with the src pointer as an argument.
 The macro expands to the corresponding code and performs the following actions: <br>

+The value at the src pointer is dereferenced and assigned to the char2 variable.
+If the value of decodedChar is less than 0x80 or greater than or equal to 0xc0, implying that it is not a valid UTF-8 continuation byte, the function will return a question mark '?'.

+Making change in ptr also change decodedChar as both are pointing to same address

 # Running a project executable
 This is a different type of running :
 If a project compiles to a .exe file and